Mendham Borough, New Jersey: Historic district

-The Mendham Historic District is a historic district encompassing the borough.
-The district was added to the National Register of Historic Places on April 18, 1985 for its significance in agriculture, commerce, architecture, settlement, and religion from 1750 to 1924.
-It includes 140 contributing buildings.
-The boundary was increased in 2014.
+The Mendham Historic District is a 153 acre historic district located along stretches of Route 24, known in Mendham as Main Street.
+This east-west roadway is well over 200 years old, and has been called the Washington Turnpike, the Mendham-Morristown Road, and the William Penn Highway at various times in its history.
+The district was added to the National Register of Historic Places on April 18, 1985, for its significance in agriculture, commerce, architecture, settlement, and religion from 1750 to 1924.
+The district includes 140 contributing buildings.
+Since 1999, Mendham Borough has had a Historic Preservation Ordinance designed and intended to enhance and preserve the district's historic character.

+According to the National Park Service:

+The Mendham Historic District consists of 140 properties, generally well preserved, that illustrate the history of the village from its eighteenth century founding through its 1906 incorporation as a borough, and into the first third of this century when infill building completed development within the historic bounds of the village.
+The District covers the central crossroads of the village, and extends as far as the area nineteenth century maps illustrate as "Mendham, P.O.", the village core containing the post office.
+The conjunction of religious, residential, and commercial buildings that have established Mendham's village character are well preserved today.

 Geography

 According to the United States Census Bureau, the borough had a total area of 5.98 square miles (15.49 km2), including 5.93 square miles (15.36 km2) of land and 0.05 square miles (0.13 km2) of water (0.84%).

-With the exception of bordering Bernardsville, located in Somerset County along the Bernardsville Mountain to the south the borough is completely surrounded by Mendham Township, also in Morris County.
+Nestled on the northern end of the Somerset Hills, the borough is completely surrounded by the larger Mendham Township along with Bernardsville in Somerset County to the south.

 An unnamed pond in the borough is the source of the Passaic River.
 The North Branch Raritan River also originates in the borough.